 The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) came into force in June 2017.

-Our quick guide gives you an overview of the key issues firms need to be aware of as a result of the transposition of the Fourth EU Money Laundering Directive.
+Our quick guide gives you an overview of the key issues firms need to be aware of.

 The MLR 2017 sets out the additional obligations of private sector firms working in areas of higher money laundering risk.